kliment-olechnovic/voronota/expansion_lt/tutorial/index.md

 ## Processing large structures

-The examples in this chapter are relatively small in terms of the size of the input and the output --- this was done for the clarity of the presentation.
+The examples in this tutorial are relatively small in terms of the size of the input and the output --- this was done for the clarity of the presentation.
 In reality, Voronota-LT was made to handle very large molecular structures efficiently.
 Voronota-LT scales approximately